antic-eye/visualsvn-permission-mapping/README.md

 ### Migrate the server to the new domain

 Your VisualSVN server has been migrated to the target domain already i.e. using the Quest migration tool.
-The swcxript should also work if you did no migration but just a domain join in the new domain.
+The script should also work if you did no migration but just a domain join in the new domain.

 ### Prepare source and target users